nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

  Denotes a role that a Person or other Agent can take in an organization.
 Class reused from [Organisation ontology](https://www.w3.org/TR/vocab-org/#class-role).

+ TBD!

  NSG&B defines set of roles to be used as classification.

+ # Examples

+ TBD!

+ Some text examples and point to RDF examples.
 TBD!